Want to boost pencil grip over the summer? Fine motor letter grab is your game.

 RELATED: I walk you through what this means in our workshop called WONDER; Playing to Learn.

-We allow our children to explore the fine motor tool and put it down when they lose interest.
+- We allow our children to explore the fine motor tool and put them down when they lose interest.

 Introduce, offer encouragement, and allow your child to take the lead.